Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Description: A preparatory class that develops the specific strength, coordination, and knowledge necessary for dancers to go en pointe.
 Dancers may or may not receive their invitation to be fitted for pointe shoes during the year they are enrolled in this class.

 Girls Class Dress Code: Burgundy leotards and pink tights with pink ballet shoes in addition to pointe shoes once fitted.
 Students of color are welcome to choose tights to match their skin tone.
-Short ballet skirt optional.
+Short ballet skirt optional for centre.
 Hair in a bun.

-Description: An expanded introduction to contemporary dance.
-Dancers will continue to express their emotions through movement and musicality while extending their movement vocabulary.
+Description: An introduction to contemporary dance.
+Dancers will learn to express their emotions through movement and musicality while expanding their movement vocabulary.

 Girls Class Dress Code: Leotard and tights or leggings/bike shorts and fitted top with bare feet.
 Hair should be secured and out of the face.